 Justin SteilAssociate Professor of Law and Urban Planning

-Jinhua ZhaoAssociate Professor of Transportation and City Planning
+Jinhua ZhaoAssociate Professor of Cities and Transportation

 Areas of Study

 Finance & Economics

 By examining real estate as a financial product we seek to better understand its behavior and its impact on the global economy and markets.
 Faculty and students associated with CRE explore the financial lens of real estate through economic theories and models; investment and business principles; capital markets.

 Real estate development projects are physical artifacts, becoming a part and adding to the urban fabric.
 This physical impact on the built environment is studied via the lens of city planning and urban design principles; the real estate development process; and government policies and regulations.